dwebprotocol/dweb-sdk/README.md

 ### const SDK = require('dweb-sdk/dhub')

-Import the SDK contructor using the experimental *hyperspace* backend.
-Here, the SDK needs a running hyperspace server.
+Import the SDK contructor using the experimental *dhub* backend.
+Here, the SDK needs a running dhub server.

-When running in NodeJS, this will attempt to connect to a hyperspace server running on the same machine.
+When running in NodeJS, this will attempt to connect to a dhub server running on the same machine.
 When running in a web browser, this will attempt to connect to a dHub server over Websockets (experimental).

 *TODO:* Document how to run a Websocket dHub server.

-*NOTE:* The *hyperspace* backend does not yet support the `deriveSecret` function (will throw an exception if used).
+*NOTE:* The *dhub* backend does not yet support the `deriveSecret` function (will throw an exception if used).

 ### `const {DDatabase, DDrive, resolveName, keyPair, deriveSecret, registerExtension, close} = await SDK(opts?)`